sadab-halim/Complete-Interview-Preparation/Data Structures and Algorithms/03. Sorting/Sorting Algorithms/01. Bubble Sort/README.md

 Bubble Sort is also known as *Sinking Sort*.

 ### How does Bubble Sort work?
-Consider that we want to sort a list in ascending order, here are the steps that the algorithm would follow:

 1. Start with the first element.
 2. Compare the current element with the next element.
 3. If the current element is greater than the next element, then swap both the elements.
 If not, move to the next element.